microsoft/BioModelAnalyzer/docs/ROADMAP.md

 - Support activity levels like "a is off" or "a is highly active"
 - Allow user to work with multiple models and persist formula history of each model seperately

+## Knowledge base

+- Linking general queries such as 'What is LTL' with the tutorials, and providing the user with an option to see a descriptive answer or open a tutorial (if available)

 ## UI Integration

 - Provide the chat bot within the browser, so user does not have to jump between Skype and BMA UI